Skip to main content

 The overall objective of INNODIA HARVEST is to consolidate a sustainable type 1 diabetes (T1D) network in Europe that matches discovery science to clinical advances for patient benefit at an unprecedented scale in Europe.
 To reach this objective INNODIA HARVEST is building on the achievements already obtained within the original project INNODIA.

 The clinical network, which was established in INNODIA (grant 115797) has been transformed into a clinical trial network in INNODIA HARVEST (WP1), which focuses on intervention studies for Type 1 Diabetes, starting with 3 trials in people with newly diagnosed (ND) T1D and gearing up towards interventions in individuals at high risk for T1D.
 The network consists of 22 clinical centers spread over 13 countries in Europe.
 Three clinical trials have been initiated.
 Ver-A-T1D is an academic sponsored, randomized double-blind placebo-controlled parallel group multi-center trial in adults (18-45 years) with ND T1D investigating the effect of verapamil sustained release on preservation of beta-cell function.
-The study will run in 22 clinical sites, spread over 8 countries.
-14 patient shave been randomized till now.
+The study is running in 22 clinical sites, spread over 8 countries, of which 21 are open for recruitment.
+79 patients shave been randomized till now and 29 have already completed the 12 month treatment period.
 A second study is the Iscalimab study, sponsored by Novartis.
-This is an investigator- and subject-blinded, randomized, placebo-controlled study where we want to evaluate the safety, tolerability and efficacy of CFZ533 (Iscalimab) in pediatric and young adults with NDT1D.
-The study is running in 3 INNODIA HARVEST clinical sites and till now 2 patients have been randomized.
+This is an investigator- and subject-blinded, randomized, placebo-controlled study where we wanted to evaluate the safety, tolerability and efficacy of CFZ533 (Iscalimab) in pediatric and young adults with ND T1D.
+The study was running in 5 INNODIA HARVEST clinical sites and 9 patients have been randomized.
+The trial was terminated early by Novartis in December, 2022 for strategic reasons, and not based on safety issues in the trial, in the CFZ533 development program, or new information on the pathway in T1D.
 A third study which was initiated in INNODIA HARVEST, is the IMPACT trial, sponsored by Imcyse.
 This is a multi-centre, dose comparison, randomized, double-blind, placebo-controlled study in patients with T1D within maximum 9 weeks of diagnosis (defined as the day of first insulin injection) at screening and within a maximum of 12 weeks from diagnosis to randomization.
-Here, 40 patients have already been randomized in 17 INNODIA HARVEST clinical sites.
-Furthermore, new trial designs, evaluating combination therapies, have been developed, and a masterprotocol for speedy evaluation of combination therapies has been submitted to EMA.
+Here, enrolment of the study was completed in February 2023 where a total of 213 patients were screened among which 110 participants were randomized.
+62 of the patients were randomized in 12 INNODIA HARVEST clinical sites.
+Furthermore, new trial designs, evaluating combination therapies, have been developed, and a masterprotocol for speedy evaluation of combination therapies has received qualification advice from EMA.
+Moreover, the Vera-Plus program (testing different combinations of immune modulatory agents with verapamil, building on the Ver-A-T1D trial, is being designed.
+This will be a legacy of INNODIA HARVEST, as this will be running with additional external financial support.

 In WP2 new biomarkers are being evaluated, with major focus on the role of the gut microbiome, and wearable continuous glucose monitoring devices.
-As such, the intestinal microbiota is evaluated in samples from participants in the natural history study, including autoantibody positive individuals and those with ND T1D (these samples were stored during the first years of the INNODIA project) and results are expected early in 2022.
+As such, the intestinal microbiota has been evaluated in samples from participants in the natural history study, including autoantibody positive individuals and those with ND T1D (these samples were stored during the first years of the INNODIA project) and first results are presented in international conferences and are being published.
 Collection of stool samples from individuals participating in INNODIA and INNODIA Harvest clinical trials is ongoing and will be analysed in batches, once samples from all timepoints for a group of individuals are available.
 Wearable technology to facilitate continuous glucose monitoring has been implemented in both the INNODIA autoantibody positive natural history study (dysglycemic and thus high risk individuals) and individuals participating in INNODIA and INNODIA HARVEST clinical trials.
 Data has been uploaded to Dexcom Clarity and integration in the INNODIA HARVEST eCRF and analysis is underway.
+Biomarkers from INNODIA WP2 are being actively tested in clinical trial samples from the IMPACT clinical trials and similar efforts will be started with samples from MELD-ATG and Ver-A-T1D in the near future.

 All activities have progressed well, although some deliverables and milestones encountered delays for which new delivery dates had to be proposed.
-This was mainly due to COVID which affected our work, but overall the network is growing and delivering.
-We are now ready for important next steps: more clinical trials, in more diverse participant profiles, more biomarker research and further branding of the project, in close collaboration with INNOIDA.
-This will include exploring of new collaboration opportunities outside of the consortium, seeking for strategic partnership for future expansion of the network with new partners, all in close harmony with our patient advisory committee (PAC), representing people living with T1D and their families.
+This was mainly due to COVID which affected our work, but during the last year the project is fully back on speed.
+Clinical trials are running at full speed and analyses on the way.
+A major achievement was the creation of a non-profit organisation INNODIA iVZW, which opens the way to important next steps: more clinical trials, in more diverse participant profiles, more biomarker research and further expansion of INNODIA outside of the INNODIA and INNODIA HARVEST, towards till now unexploited areas in Europe.
+This will be done all in close harmony with our patient advisory committee (PAC), representing people living with T1D and their families.

 innodia-harvest.jpg